 Strengthening resilience throughout the financial system is one of the strategic commitments by the Central Bank of Ireland (CBI) .
 Resilience includes understanding existing vulnerabilities and mitigating those risks to ensure the financial system can withstand and limit the impact of future disruptions.
-Owen Lewis, Ian Nelson and David Polley from our Operational Resilience team explain below.
+A firm that is operationally resilient can recover its critical or important business services from a significant unplanned disruption, while minimising impact and protecting its customers and the integrity of the financial system.
+Owen Lewis, Ian Nelson, Patrick Farrell and David Polley from our Operational Resilience team explain below.

-The Consultation Paper for Cross Industry Guidance on Operational Resilience (released April 2021) aims to understand different views from stakeholders on how to prepare for, respond to, recover and learn from an operational disruption that impacts a firms’ ability to deliver a critical or important business service and applies to all regulated firms e.g. insurance, credit institutions, investment firms, RCFs, and PIs.
+The Cross Industry Guidance on Operational Resilience (released December 2021) aims to understand different views from stakeholders on how to prepare for, respond to, recover and learn from an operational disruption that impacts a firms’ ability to deliver a critical or important business service and applies to all regulated firms e.g. insurance, credit institutions, investment firms, RCFs, and PIs.

-The Consultation Paper for Cross Industry Guidance on Operational Resilience sets out a holistic approach to the management of operational resilience and related risks which is built around the following three pillars of Operational Resilience:
+The Cross Industry Guidance on Operational Resilience sets out a holistic approach to the management of operational resilience and related risks which is built around the following three pillars of Operational Resilience:

 The three pillars are supported by 15 guidelines which have been developed by the Central Bank following engagement with their international regulatory colleagues.
-The expectation from the Central Bank is that regulated firms should be able to demonstrate that they have applied the guidelines within an appropriate timeframe, by applying the guidelines in a flexible and proportionate manner based on the nature, scale and complexity of the business.
+The expectation from the Central Bank is that regulated firms’ boards and senior management should take appropriate action to ensure that their operational resilience frameworks are well designed, are operating effectively, and are sufficiently robust Boards should also be able to demonstrate that they have applied the guidelines within an appropriate timeframe, and in a flexible and proportionate manner based on the nature, scale and complexity of the business.

-The CBI has released the Consultation Paper for Cross Industry Guidance on Operational Resilience in April 2021.
-The authority expects firms to actively and promptly address their operational resilience vulnerabilities and be in a position to evidence actions / plans to apply the guidance over the next two years.
+The CBI has released the Cross Industry Guidance on Operational Resilience in December 2021.
+The authority expects firms to actively and promptly address their operational resilience vulnerabilities and be in a position to evidence actions / plans to apply the guidance by the end of 2023.

 The Central Bank will conduct supervisory engagements to assess the level of Operational Resilience maturity in firms.
 This includes looking for evidence that the board is seeking the required information to enable it to understand the risk and resilience profile of the firm, the firm’s understanding of the delivery of its own critical or important business services and the operational assets that underpin the delivery of these services, the firm’s ability to determine appropriate impact tolerances for its important business services and the firm’s consideration of third parties in its response and recovery process.